Studio Touya; Takuro and Hitomi ShibataSeagrove, North Carolina

 Studio Touya: Takuro and Hitomi Shibata

-Hitomi Shibata is a female ceramic artist in Seagrove, NC, with ceramic art degrees (B.Ed&M.Ed) from Okayama University, Japan.
-Prior to immigrating to the United States, she lived and worked as a ceramic artist in Shigaraki, one of the oldest pottery villages in Japan.
-Upon receiving the Rotary International Scholarship in 2001, Hitomi immigrated to the United States to study at UMass-Dartmouth.
-She has been a member of International Academy of Ceramics (since 2017) and Artaxis (2021).
-Here works have been shown in many national and international exhibitions.
+Hitomi Shibata is a female ceramic artist who holds ceramic art degrees (B.Ed&M.Ed) from Okayama University, Japan.
+She lived and worked as a ceramic artist in Shigaraki.
+In 2001, she received a Rotary International scholarship that brought her to the USA, where she studied at UMass-Dartmouth.
+She works at a home studio where they built Japanese-style wood kilns, and she manages their pottery business, Studio "Touya (陶家)".
+She has been a member of the International Academy of Ceramics since 2017 and has participated in various national and international exhibitions.